-Radiologic Technologist Skills List and Examples
+Radiologic Technologist Skills List for Resumes

 A radiologic technologist is a healthcare worker who specializes in imaging tests like x-ray, MRI and CT scans, performed primarily in diagnostic capacities.
 Some radiologic technologists will specialize in certain disciplines related to specific areas of the body, like mammography, for example.